Aquafortis/woo-align-buttons/README.txt

 = Can I incorporate it into my own theme? =

 Yes.
 However, the hook in your theme's `functions.php` file will need to be modified slightly.
-Instructions on how to do this can be found on our website.
+A sample child-theme can be found here on [GitHub](https://github.com/Aquafortis/woo-align-child).

 = Will it work on mobile? =